 You Have Refinished Your Floors in the Past

-You can only refinish hardwood floors so many times before you need to fully replace them.
+You can only refinish solid or engineered hardwood floors so many times before you need to replace them.
 If you have had your floors sanded and resealed once or more in the past, you may not have enough wood to do this again.
 In these circumstances, you should replace hardwood floors in your home unless your local expert tells you they can endure another refinishing.